ksalzke/templates-for-omnifocus/README.md

 ## Preferences

 This action allows the user to set the preferences for the plug-in.
-Currently, the only available preference is:
+Currently, the available preferences are:

-_Please note that these settings are device-specific and do not sync between devices._

 * **Always enable action in menu:** If selected, the 'Create From Template' action is always available.
 Otherwise, it is only available when nothing is selected.

 * **'Auto-select 'Go to created project' when creating from template**

+_Please note that these settings are device-specific and do not sync between devices._

 # Functions